konovalov-maksim/play_market_parser/README.md

 #### Features:
 - Data scraping for different languages ​​and countries
-- Possibility of multi-thread parsing
+- Multi-thread data loading
-- Collecting information hidden from users: **the exact number of installs** and **release date**
+- Extraction of information hidden from users: **the exact number of installs** and **release date**
-- Support for connection using proxy
+- HTTP proxy support
 - User-friendly interface
-- Possibility of unloading the collected data in the CSV
+- Export of the collected data to CSV
 - English and Russian localizations

 ![apps-parsing-en](https://user-images.githubusercontent.com/49783652/69831631-506e5580-123b-11ea-9138-de99b59d4c3d.png)